wedaa/LongTail-Log-Analysis/README.md

 KNOWN ISSUES AND IMPROVEMENTS FOR RELEASE 2.0
 --------------

-21) RELEASE 2: NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.

 24) RELEASE 2:  Make a chart/Graph of IP addresses that attack more than one host.